 A restaurant or retail store might deal in physical items, but they actually require service marks.
-McDonald’s is a registered service mark for restaurant services.
+The McDonald’s brand name is a registered service mark for restaurant services.
 Similarly, Walmart is a registered service mark for retail store services.

 Example: Service Mark vs Trademark